RDjarbeng/air-quality-analysis_dashboard/README.md

 # Summary
 Trying to analyze some air quality data from Africa; mostly in Rwanda -Kigali to see if there are any insights.
-Data obtained from Airnow.gov which provides PM2.5 data from reference monitors at the US embassy for the different cities/
+Data obtained from Airnow.gov which provides PM2.5 data from reference monitors at the US embassy for the different cities.

 ![image](https://github.com/user-attachments/assets/4bce4115-09ad-4c7f-a835-cef547f50d36)